chaien0609/pm-skills/README.md

 ![Plugin overview](.docs/images/plugins-overview.webp)

 Designed for Claude Code and Cowork.
-Skills compatibile with other AI assistants.
+Skills compatible with other AI assistants.

 ## Start Here